MrCartoonology/mrcartoonology.github.io/_posts/2025-04-29-supercal_second_experiments.md

 Write a python function to reverse a string.
 ```

-and the response evlolved as
+and the response evolved as

 | n_step | Loss     | Retain Response                                                                                      |
 |--------|----------|------------------------------------------------------------------------------------------------------|